eeyorelife/eeyorelife.github.io/start.md

   rect(pos.x, pos.y, w, h);

-  Vec2 pos1 = box2d.getBodyPixelCoord(border);
+  Vec2 pos1 = box2d.getBodyPixelCoord(boundary);
   rect(pos1.x, pos1.y, w1, h);
 }
 ```

 Ok, this is very quickly going to get very messy.
-In fact, it is alreaddy very messy.
+In fact, it is already very messy.
 So let's make a couple of classes and do it again:

 ```
 import shiffman.box2d.*;